 As our population grows so does the opportunity for us to come into contact with wildlife and for wildlife to come into conflict with us.
-With living space in such high demand and short supply, urban wildlife is often forced to make unfortunate choices.
+With living space in high demand and short supply, urban wildlife is often forced to make unfortunate choices.
 Problems like mice beneath the floorboards of a restaurant, or birds nesting on the inside of a furnace stack, can pose a serious risk to public health and public safety.
 Sadly, when faced with these situations we've no choice but to eradicate the problem and ensure a preventative for the future.